Serving the Funeral Industry for Generations

 From generation to generation the Bass-Mollett family has carried on a tradition of quality service to the funeral industry.
 From its conception in 1951, the company’s main goal has been to meet the special needs of funeral directors.
 Bass-Mollett understands those needs, as its founders were funeral directors.
 The company has grown and progressed over the years, but it is still owned and operated by members of the founding family.
 And these family members are still striving to make Bass-Mollett a company that funeral directors can trust and rely on.

-Bass-Mollett Publishers, Inc. was founded in a three-story building, built in the 1880’s.
-It was originally, a private home, and then a funeral home, before housing Bass-Mollett’s publishing business.
-It was later acquired by Greenville College and used as a men’s dormitory.
-It was later torn down in 2011, when the cost to fix it outweighed the benefits to the college.
+Bass-Mollett Publishers, Inc. was founded in a three-story private home, turned funeral home, built in the 1880’s.
+This building was later acquired by Greenville College and used as a men’s dormitory.
+Unfortunately it was torn down in 2011, when the cost to fix it outweighed the benefits to the college.

 Bass-Mollett moved to its current location in 1983 - pictured right.
 This building includes office and production areas, as well as, a large warehouse.
 As Bass-Mollett continued to grow, a building on Franklin street was acquired in 2004 to house and ship urns, as well as produce silk screens, embroidery products, and engravings.
 In 2020, Bass-Mollett acquired a new building on Samuel street to replace the Franklin facility.
 This new building was purchased to give Bass-Mollett more space as the company continues to grow.

 Today the publishing house is being operated by the next generation, John and Tadd Flowers.
 The business has continued to grow throughout the years, steadily adding to their product line.
 Bass-Mollett Publishers, Inc. is nationally known and distributes a catalog featuring over 2500 items.

 Official Golden Services Group Supplier: